putC.mwd(mwd, level, M, boundary = F, index = F)

 (but it is hard to predict the required length of

-, and the information
+M, and the information

 has to be obtained from the mfirst.last

-database component of mwd
+database component of mwd).

 index

-then the index
+index is T then the index

-numbers into the mwd$C
+numbers into the mwd$C array

-would be stored is returned.
+where the matrix M would be stored is returned.
 Otherwise,

 (default) the modified mwd object